 Meet the Staff

 Dr. Reis joined the University of Miami and Sylvester Biostatistics in 1999 as Research Assistant Professor in the Department of Epidemiology and Public Health and was promoted to Research Associate Professor in 2006.
-Dr. Reis earned her Master’s degree in public health from the University of São Paulo and her DrPH in biostatistics from the University of California, Los Angeles.
-She has 20 years experience in statistics and statistical methodology, beginning with a pharmaceutical company in São Paulo, Brazil, followed by a faculty appointment in the School of Public Health at the University of São Paulo.
+Dr. Reis earned her master’s degree in public health from the University of São Paulo and her DrPH in biostatistics from the University of California, Los Angeles.
+She has more than 20 years’ experience in statistics and statistical methodology, beginning with a pharmaceutical company in São Paulo, Brazil, followed by a faculty appointment in the School of Public Health at the University of São Paulo.
 Dr. Reis’s areas of special interest include survival analysis, repeated measures analysis, and statistical methods for planning and analyzing oncology clinical trials and clinical epidemiology studies.
-She is a member of Sylvester’s Protocol Review Committee (PRC) and an alternate voting member of the Data and Safety Monitoring Committee (DSMC).
-Dr. Reis is the Biostatistics-designated statistician for both the Viral Oncology and the Molecular Therapeutics research programs as well as the breast cancer site disease group.
+She is a member of the Data and Safety Monitoring Committee (DSMC).
+Dr. Reis is an affiliate of the Biobehavioral Oncology and Cancer Epidemiology (BOCE) program and the BCR-designated statistician for both the Viral Oncology (VO) and the Molecular Targets and Developmental Therapeutics (MTDT) research programs as well as the breast cancer SDG.
 Dr. Reis regularly teaches a one-semester graduate course in survival analysis.

 Tulay Koru-Sengul, Ph.D., Assistant Professor